- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Although a recent MRI has become the gold standard to document presence of a herniated disc ,their are abnormal types of movements that can be shown on radiographs while the patient is holding their spine in full extension and flexion.
 The two radiologic change that are indicative of instability, vacum sign (Knuttson's phenomenon of gas in the disc) and the "traction spur" also known as the Macnab spur.
 So if a recent MRI is not available the use of a radiograph can point to a lumbar instability.
 I recently purchased a high speed low dose digital system for use in my practice.

 Decompression Therapy also causes the disc to heal because the treatment stimulates the cartilage to regenerate and act it cannot do on its own without the DRX 9000 protocol.
-Spinal Decompression also causes the nutrient rich blood to fill the disc space which fosters the healing response.
+Decompressing the spine also causes the nutrient rich blood to fill the disc space which fosters the healing response.

 To really understand what a Bulging disc, it is necessary to understand the different classifications of disc lesions there are, because there are many: